 Nvprof and Nsight Compute are available as part of the CUDA Toolkit.

-Runtime components for deploying CUDA-based applications are also available in ready-to-use containers from NVIDIA GPU Cloud.
+Runtime components for deploying CUDA-based applications, as well as deep learning, machine learning, and HPC applications, are also available in ready-to-use containers from NGC.